reznikmm/protobuf/docs/generated_code.md

      Value : Blah);
 ```

-With these declarations a user can process vectors like this:
+With these declarations, a user can process vectors like this:
 ```ada
 procedure Process (V : in out Blah_Vector) is begin